Behavioral Analysis Research Lab logo

 Skylar DeWitt, BS

-Skylar DeWitt is a first-year doctoral student studying clinical psychology under the mentorship of Dr. Adam Briggs.
+Skylar DeWitt is a doctoral student, beginning in 2021, studying clinical psychology under the mentorship of Dr. Adam Briggs.
 Prior to coming to EMU, Skylar earned her bachelor’s in psychology at Michigan State University and worked as a registered behavior technician at Autism Centers of Michigan (AcornHealth).
 Her research interests include verbal behavior and how applied behavior analysis can be used to improve treatment in children with expressive language difficulties.
 In her free time, Skylar enjoys watching movies and logging them on Letterboxd, traveling, and spending time with her cat, Pitou.

 Samantha Zohr, MS, LLP Behavior Analysis Research Lab